Metastability induced by non-reciprocal adaptive couplings in Kuramoto models: Results

 It is instructive to plot the evolution of the asymmetric coupling matrix \( k_{ij} \) in Fig.~\eqref{fig2} (b-c).
-In panel (b), we observe the time evolution of the upper part \( k_{ij} \) for \( i < j \).
+In panel (b), we observe the time evolution of the upper part \( k_{ij} \), that is, for \( i < j \).
 As the system evolves, some of the couplings settle temporarily at \( +1 \), while others stabilize temporarily at \( -1 \).
 However, when \( R_2 \) deviates from \( 1 \), there are switches in some of the \( k_{ij} \) values from \( +1 \) to \( -1 \) or vice versa, indicating a temporary departure from the anti-phase synchronized two-cluster state.
-At the same time, some of the lower couplings \( k_{ij} \) for \( i > j \) also undergo slope changes, as shown in panel (c), but evolving on a much slower time scale.
-Panel (d) displays the evolution of the lower couplings on a long time scale, where it is seen more clearly that not all couplings are affected by a switch of $R_2$ and one may wonder whether some periodic structure is seen on long time scales.\\
+At the same time, some of the lower couplings \( k_{ij} \), that is, for \( i > j \) also undergo slope changes, as shown in panel (c), but evolving on a much slower time scale.
+Note that the transient dynamics of the order parameters $R$ and $R_2$ appear slightly faster even than those of the upper couplings $k_{ij}$ (Fig.~\ref{fig2} (a-b)).
+This is due to the timescale separation explicitly built into the model: the phases $\theta_i$ evolve on a timescale of $O(1)$ (Eq.~ \eqref{eq:theta_dynamics}), whereas the upper part of the couplings evolve with rate $\varepsilon_1 = 0.01$.
+Consequently, the oscillators can phase-lock and stabilize $R$ and $R_2$ relatively quickly, while the coupling weights require some integration time to saturate to their equilibrium values.
+Panel (d) displays the evolution of the lower couplings on a long time scale, where it becomes more clearly visible that not all couplings are affected by a switch of $R_2$.
+Here one may wonder whether some periodic structure is seen on long time scales.